Breaking boundaries: extending the orbit-averaged Fokker-Planck equation inside the loss cone

-where $I_k(z)$ is the modified Bessel function of the first kind of order $k$, and $f_\LC = f(E,\R_\LC)$.
-The total flux entering the loss cone is (Eq.~\eqref{eq:FP_inside})
+where $I_k(z)$ is the modified Bessel function of the first kind of order $k$.
+The total flux entering the loss cone is

-Our orbit averaged solution Eq.~\eqref{eq:inside} represents both the average distribution function inside the loss cone, and the distribution in $\R$ of stars destroyed with energy $E$.
-The latter is directly related to the orbital parameters of stars in TDEs or, when considering the gravitational capture of compact objects, compact objects in plunges.

-The \textbf{pericentre distribution} of TDEs at energy $E$ must be computed accounting for the stellar potential, as it affects the angular momentum of the circular orbit $L_c^2$.
-Considering eccentric orbits and neglecting the stellar potential $\R \simeq 2 r_p/r_c(E)$, where $r_c(E)$ is the radius of the circular orbit with energy $E$.
-The expected pericentre distribution of TDEs with semimajor axis $r_c(E)$ is
+Eq.~\eqref{eq:inside} represents both the average DF inside the loss cone and the distribution in $\R$ of stars destroyed with energy $E$ (see Eq.~\ref{eq:FLC_SS}).
+The latter is directly related to the orbital parameters of stars in TDEs or, when considering the gravitational capture of compact objects, in plunges.
+The pericentre distribution of TDEs at energy $E$ must be computed accounting for the stellar potential, as it affects the angular momentum of the circular orbit.
+Considering very eccentric orbits and neglecting the stellar potential, the pericentre distribution is obtained by substituting $\R = 2\,r_p/r_c(E)$, where $r_c(E)$ is the radius of the circular orbit with energy $E$, in Eq.~\eqref{eq:inside} for $\R<\R_\LC$.
+Alternatively, the \textbf{distribution of the penetration factor} $\beta = r_\LC / r_p$, is